 GEM High School Internship Program at the Idaho State Museum

-Make a difference in your community while getting a behind the scenes look at the Idaho State Museum.
-Join the Guide, Engage, and Mobilize (GEM) High School Internship Program where you will help to connect visitors to the unique and fascinating history of Idaho.
-Network with professionals including archivists, curators, and designers as you advance important skills that will prepare you for college and career.
-As a member of the Education team at the Museum, you will meet teens from across the Treasure Valley and work together to create and deliver quality programming for visitors of all ages.
-As a GEM High School Intern, you will:
+The Guide, Engage, Mobilize (GEM) High School Internship Program brings together passionate, curious, and innovative teens to make a difference in your community and get a behind the scenes look at the Idaho State Museum.
+You will network with professionals including archivists, curators, and designers as you advance important skills that will prepare you for college and career.
+Dive deeper into exciting topics and develop key skills through exhibit design, facilitation of family and youth programs, and event coordination.
+As a member of the Museum team, you will meet teens from across the Treasure Valley and work together to create exciting and educational experiences for visitors of all ages.

 - Explore the Museum’s content through research about the stories of Idaho and the impacts of this history on the past, present, and future.